What's new in Texas?

 It is important to find out if his family supports learning the new language--even learning, in general.

-It is important to continue the development of the first language; it will help provide the foundation to support learning in the 2nd one.
-If that first language is weak, it must be fixed or there is nothing for the new language to cling to.
+It is important to continue the development of the first language (L1); it will help provide the foundation to support learning in the 2nd one (L2).
+If that first language is weak, it must be improved or there is nothing for the new language to cling to.
 IF you decide to teach a brand new language, then recognize that that is what you are doing, but it is a lot easier to build onto an existing strong first one.
 Minimally, mom and dad can be reading in Spanish to these children at home to continue language progress and to lay a foundation for print concepts to be built, to possibly even begin reading!
 Connections can easily be made between "reading" in one language to "reading" in another.
 Reading is reading!
 The language issue basically makes it take a little longer.
 This, in no way, is saying that learning English in America is not a primary goal.
 In order to participate fully in this country, and in fact the world, we must learn to use the English language.
 We do not want any child to be prevented from accessing the system.
 We are just trying to figure out how best to do this.
-Just as we wait to make an issue about proper grammar and correct spelling for English speaking children in our classroom, so we can wait until the children have learned to read in Spanish before we provide them with incentive and purpose to learn to read in English.
-The debate continues regarding which approach is most effective and certainly the unique context in which it occurs plays an important role in determining this.
+Just as we wait to make an issue about “academic” grammar (CALP) and correct spelling for English speaking children in our classroom, so we can wait until the children have learned to read in Spanish before we provide them with incentive and purpose to learn to read in English.
+The debate continues regarding which approach is most effective and certainly the unique context in which it occurs plays an important role.

 can be helpful: